 Tendons are tough, but flexible bands of fibrous tissue that attach muscles to bone.
 Tendonitis is a very common cause of foot or ankle pain—it usually occurs due to inflammation around a tendon.
-This condition most often is the result of an overuse injury, but improper stretching prior to or incorrect form during physical activity can also contribute to the tendonitis among Whitestone or New York City patients.
+This condition most often is the result of an overuse injury, but improper stretching prior to or incorrect form during physical activity can also contribute to the tendonitis among New York City and Whitestone, New York patients.

 Symptoms of Tendonitis

 Tendon injuries can be acute, meaning they occur suddenly, or they can be chronic and develop over a period of time.
 Pain associated with tendonitis is typically dull and aching, but as the condition worsens, you may experience sharp, burning, or radiating pain around the foot or ankle.
-Other symptoms of tendonitis in Whitestone or New York City patients might include:
+Other symptoms of tendonitis in New York City and Whitestone, New York patients might include:

 Types of Tendonitis

-According to our New York, NY and Whitestone, NY foot doctors, the most common forms of tendonitis that affect the foot and ankle include:
+According to our New York City and Whitestone, New York foot doctors, the most common forms of tendonitis that affect the foot and ankle include:

 - Achilles tendonitis: The Achilles tendon is the largest tendon in the foot, and it attaches the calf muscles to the back of the heel.
 Achilles tendonitis occurs when this tendon becomes inflamed.